-In the operating room, two IVs (needles) will be inserted in your arms for medicines and fluids and drawing blood.
+In the operating room, 2 IVs will be inserted in your arms to delivery medications and fluids and to draw blood.
 You may be given a sedative to ease anxiety.

 You will lie face down on the table.
-The doctor will wash and sanitize your back.
-An x-ray machine may be used to help the doctor guide a small needle to the area where spinal fluid is leaking.
+Your back will be washed and sanitized.
+An x-ray may be used to help the doctor guide a small needle to the area where spinal fluid is leaking.
 Contrast dye solution will be injected and more x-rays will be taken.
-The doctor will draw a small amount of your blood and inject it into the correct area of the spine.
+A small amount of blood will be drawn and injected into the correct area of the spine.
 This should clot, or seal, the leakage.